 This past Saturday I had the amazing opportunity to interview Charlotte-based Artist, Marcy Gregg.
 We saw her exhibition at the Anne Neilson Gallery a few months back and I was so excited to have the chance to meet her, see her beautiful studio and talk with her about her artistic process.

 Marcy’s studio is located in the Dilworth Artisan Station where over 2 dozen artists have their studios.
 The building is over 100 years old and has served as a factory, textile mill and was even used to store soldiers’ cars during WWII.

-Every painting Marcy does has a Bible verse written across the entire canvas in red and then she paints over top of it.
+Every painting Marcy does has a Bible verse written across the entire canvas in red and then she paints over the top of it.
 I was interested to find how she decides on the verse to go underneath each painting.

 I get up early each morning for quiet time, and when a verse speaks to me I write it down on a sticky note and bring it into the studio.
-When I get ready to start on a new piece I pull one down and the verse not only serves as a foundation for the painting, but it is also reflected in the title of the piece.
+When I get ready to start on a new piece I pull one down and the verse not only serves as a foundation for the painting but it is also reflected in the title of the piece.

 Is there a particular painting or paintings from the current exhibition that has special meaning for you?

-Some of my favorite paintings from the most recently exhibition were two that I struggled with the most.
+Some of my favorite paintings from the most recent exhibition were two that I struggled with the most.
 I find that with the struggle with the canvas the true beauty comes through.
 Not every piece is easy to paint, but I enjoy the tough paintings even more because at the end I feel that I learned through the process and I can look back and think, “Wow!
 I did it.”